Autism in ‘The Unbreakable Boy’

 Greetings Earthlings! 🙂

-You can see a trailer for the show here:
+Here’s a trailer for the show to give you a taste:

 Hope you enjoyed this post dear Earthlings!